"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 The researchers hope that around 3,660 men will join this study.
 If you agree to take part, you are giving the study team permission to look at your medical records.
 They will also ask for samples of your prostate cancer that are removed when you have a biopsy or surgery.

 The study team will ask your doctors for an update on your treatment and how you are getting on every year.
-All the information collected about you is
+All the information collected about you is confidential.

 The study team will ask you to give a sample of saliva or blood that they can use to study your DNA.

 The researchers may look for inherited genes that could affect your risk of developing prostate cancer or how likely it is to grow and spread.
 There is a possibility that they may find information that could be relevant to you or your family’s medical care.
 If this happens, the study team may want to contact you.
-But when you agree to join the study, you can mark on the
+But when you agree to join the study, you can mark on the consent form if you do not want to be contacted with this information.

 The study team may also speak with relatives of people who passed away due to prostate cancer and would be eligible for this research.
 They will ask their permission to look at tissue samples that were taken during surgery or biopsies.
 They also ask for permission to access their relatives’ prostate cancer medical records.